 ---------------------------------------------------------------------- Ran 83 tests in 228.099s OK *** Error in `python': free(): invalid next size (normal): 0x00000000012d8e60 ***

-#15 Updated by Peter Amstutz almost 2 years ago
+#15 Updated by Peter Amstutz about 2 years ago

 Filed a bug report on llfuse, with recommendation to remove pthread_cancel().